 - Average order value by device type

 - Bounce rate by device type and by topic (a group of contextually related keywords)

 - Keywords or topics that you win or lose on the SERP by device type

 - True competitive set at topic level

-During the holiday period, it is essential that marketers create and optimize content for both mobile and desktop.
-For example, ensure your mobile configuration is correct and the mobile pages include images, icons, buttons, and specific seasonal calls-to-action as part of the experience.
+It is essential that marketers create and optimize content for both mobile and desktop.
+For example, ensure your mobile configuration is correct and the mobile pages include images, icons, buttons, and specific seasonal CTA (call-to-action) as part of the experience.
 Since not all keywords rank the same on mobile and desktop SERPs, you may also want to check who your true competitors are on mobile by using the Share of Voice feature within BrightEdge.

-The holidays provide plenty of opportunities to create more personalized content and deliver intelligent experiences both at the store and online.
-As online retail spending increases over the holiday season, marketers need to focus on creating smart content and shopping experiences to attract, engage, and convert customers.
-Consider developing last-minute landing pages to take advantage of the profitable topics surfaced by AI-powered BrightEdge Content.
-Trailblazing marketers have reported significant growth in website traffic and conversions from such newly created smart content.
+Personalize content and customer experiences both offline and online is critical As online retail spending increases over the holiday season, marketers need to focus on creating smart content and shopping experiences to attract, engage, and convert customers, either in-store or online.
+Consider developing unique landing pages to take advantage of the profitable topics surfaced by AI-powered BrightEdge Content.
+Trailblazing marketers have reported 150% growth in website leads from the content created and hosted by BrightEdge Content.

 As we know, prioritization can be a big challenge in website optimization.
 How about evaluating content gaps along the buyer’s journey as your starting point?
 Watch this on-demand webinar to learn more about how to use BrightEdge to improve the content strategy and performance of your ecommerce website.
 Read the complete 2017 BrightEdge Holiday Shopping Report.
 Stay tuned for more exclusive BrightEdge research reports that will help you drive more revenue from your ecommerce website.